Can I Change Homeowners Insurance After Closing in Florida?

 Before you pick an insurance provider, ask them these questions:

-- What Does the Policy Cover?: Make sure it meets your home protection needs.
+- What Does the Policy Cover?
+Determine if your home protection needs are covered.

-- What Discounts Are Available?: Ask about discounts for home safety features or combined policies.
+- What Discounts Are Available?
+Policy discounts may be available for home safety features and/or bundled policies.

 Steps to Change My Homeowners Insurance After Closing